rh-messaging/DR-Reference/README.md

 1. Download a RHEL 7 KVM Guest Image from [access.redhat.com](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.7/x86_64/product-software)

-2. On a script shell, go to ./kvm-builder and execute create-ansible.sh
+2. On a script shell, go to ./kvm-builder and run create-ansible.sh

 There are a few options that are stored into variables.profile, these options will be asked the first time you run the script: